Henrietta Lacks: Medical and scientific research

-George Otto Gey, the first researcher to study Lacks's cancerous cells, observed that these cells were unusual in that they reproduced at a very high rate and could be kept alive long enough to allow more in-depth examination.
+George Otto Gey, the first researcher to study Lacks's cancerous cells, observed that these cells were unusual in that they reproduced at a very high rate and could be kept alive long enough in culture to allow more in-depth examination.
 Until then, cells cultured for laboratory studies survived for only a few days at most, which was not long enough to perform a variety of different tests on the same sample.
 Lacks's cells were the first to be observed that could be divided multiple times without dying, which is why they became known as "immortal".
 After Lacks's death, Gey had Mary Kubicek, his lab assistant, take further HeLa samples while Henrietta's body was at Johns Hopkins' autopsy facility.
 The roller-tube technique was the method used to culture the cells obtained from the samples that Kubicek collected.
 Gey was able to start a cell line from Lacks's sample by isolating one specific cell and repeatedly dividing it, meaning that the same cell could then be used for conducting many experiments.
 They became known as HeLa cells, because Gey's standard method for labeling samples was to use the first two letters of the patient's first and last names.